TylerMarr/Projects/security-alarm-system/README.md

 - In my original design, I had two seperate pins for the buzzer and the LED, which heightened my already existing hardware limitations
     - I connected the buzzer and LED in series and removed the LED pin so that both could be powered by the one pin, saving 8% of my Arduino's digital pin space
 - After adding both buzzer and LED to one pin, adjusting the volume was unpredictable and would sometimes cause the LED connected in series to the buzzer to either stay completely on or stay completely off (not flash as expected)
-    - To fix this, I placed the LED in parallel with the buzzer so that the voltage drop over the LED was constant
+    - To fix this, I placed the LED in parallel with the buzzer so that the voltage drop over the LED was constant regardless of what volume the buzzer was set to
+- On the topic of volume, being able to change the voltage drop over the buzzer to dictate the volume was no small feat
+    - To adjust the resistance of a load in series with the buzzer with a virtual signal, I used two pins connected to the bases of two BJT's to control what was in series with the buzzer
+    - In default mode, I had a 330 ohm resistor in parallel with two 220 ohm resistors (in series) to give me a series load of 188 ohm
+    - In quiet mode, I deactivated the BJT connected to the two 220 ohm resistors, giving us a series load of 330 ohm
+    - In loud mode, I activated the BJT connected straight to ground, giving us a series load of 0 ohm

 ## Hardware Used
 - Arduino Uno